Who is Going to Update The Content?

 - Great developers build websites that have a functional backend, focused on the future-proofing of your website needs, where it’s easy to edit, update and progressively improve the website.
 They deliver what you need and not just what you want.

-It’s 2018 people: Both users and Google expect your website to be mobile first.
+It’s 2018 people: Both users and Google expect your website to be mobile-first.
 This is no longer a nice idea, it’s a necessity.

 You’ve probably built a couple pages over the past few years and may wonder if anyone ever visits them.
 Well, it’s imperative to redirect all old pages to new pages.
 Simply, when someone tries to visit an old page, they are redirected to a new page.
 This is to ensure that all of your previous link equity and incoming traffic lands on an actual page.
 Failing to do this can most definitely result in a drop in Google traffic.

-Just because you and the team are super impressed by this amazing new feature you’ve built into the website, doesn’t mean the average Joe is able to navigate and convert.
+Just because you and the team are super impressed by this amazing new feature you’ve built into the new website, doesn’t mean the average Joe is able to navigate and convert.
 Having your website in a “test” environment before launch is a great way to get others to test and comment.
 Ensuring that the website is easy to navigate, clear in objectives and progressively moving the user towards conversion, is key.

 Here’s a quick list of things to check: